Steinbach Pistons

-The Steinbach Pistons are a Junior "A" ice hockey team from Steinbach, Manitoba, Canada.
-They are members of the Manitoba Junior Hockey League, which is a member of the Canadian Junior Hockey League.
+The Steinbach Pistons are a junior ice hockey franchise in the Manitoba Junior Hockey League (MJHL) based in Steinbach, Manitoba.

 History

 Southeast Thunderbirds/T-Birds/Blades

 The MJHL granted an expansion team to the Southeast Tribal Council, a group of First Nation bands in southeastern Manitoba, to begin play in the 1988–89 season.
 The team was known as the Southeast Thunderbirds and played out of the Notre Dame Arena in Winnipeg.
 The team was renamed the Southeast Blades in 1992.
 After taking a leave of absence for the 1996–97 season, the Blades moved northeast of Winnipeg to Sagkeeng First Nation.
 The Blades played ten seasons in Sagkeeng, the most successful being the 2002–03 season when they advanced to the Turnbull Cup finals which they lost to the OCN Blizzard.

 Beausejour Blades

 The Beausejour Blades were formed in 2007 following the sale and relocation of the team to the Sun Gro Centre in Beausejour.
 The move did not improve the team's fortunes; the Blades managed to win only 13 games over the two seasons of their existence.